AvaiBookSports/DoctrineMigrationsMultipleDatabaseBundle/README.md

 ## Usage

 Just call the same commands as always, with the same parameters.
-Right now only the following commands are mapped:

-- `doctrine:migrations:diff`
-- `doctrine:migrations:migrate`
-- `doctrine:migrations:version`
+See the [supported commands](#supported-commands)

 You can run a command for a specific entity manager adding the option `--em=example`